rickyminecraft/movingobject/README.md

 # movingobject

-A sponge plugin allowing named zone to move in any direction using lever or button
+A sponge plugin allowing named zone to move in any direction using any block / item

 #usage